Introduction

 How QA Can Ensure AI Ethics and Fairness

 Governments and organizations are launching regulations.
-In the EU, there’s the AI Act that is pushing for increasing transparency and accountability in AI within the region.
-In the U.S., there’s the AI Bill of Rights.
-The QA teams have to ensure that the AI systems comply with the guidelines.
+The EU has implemented the AI Act to enhance AI transparency and accountability across the region.
+The United States has established an AI Bill of Rights.
+The QA teams must make certain that the AI systems follow all required guidelines.

 Real-World AI Fails That Could Have Been Avoided with QA

-A 2019 study demonstrated that an AI resource allocation system underestimated the health needs of Black patients, due to the historical bias in training data: that is, just because it trained on past medical spending.
+- A 2019 study demonstrated that an AI resource allocation system underestimated the health needs of Black patients due to the historical bias in training data.
+The system’s biased performance originated from its training on past medical expenditure records.

 3. Google Photos Labeling Incident

-Google’s AI even labeled Black people as “gorillas” thanks to poor representations in the training dataset.
+- Google’s AI mislabeled Black people as “gorillas” because the training dataset contained poor representations.

 What’s Next?